 What Fascia Is

-Fascia is the vertical board — typically wood, composite, or aluminum — that runs horizontally along the lower edge of a roof, attached directly to the ends of the rafters or trusses.
-It forms the finished face of the eave, supports the gutter system, and creates a clean transition between the roof structure and the exterior wall below.
-Every sloped roof has fascia — it is the band of material you see running along the roofline just above the gutters.
+Fascia is the vertical board that runs along the lower edge of a roof, attached to the ends of rafters or trusses.
+It forms the finished face of the eave and provides the primary attachment point for the gutter system.

 Fascia Materials